armbian/build/packages/bsp/sun60iw2-gpu/README.md

 ## Other open items

-- **`bsp/include` headers** — Armbian's `linux-headers` package omits the vendor `bsp/` subtree, so the GPU DKMS build can't find `<sunxi-sid.h>`.
-RESOLVED two
-  ways:
-   - *Primary (general fix):* `pre_package_kernel_headers__sun60iw2_bsp_include` in
-     the family copies the kernel's own `bsp/include` into the headers package, version-matched, benefiting any out-of-tree module.
-Takes effect on the next image/kernel build.
-   - *Fallback (works on stock images too):* the GPL `sunxi-sid.h` is vendored here and shipped at `/usr/local/share/sun60iw2-gpu/`; the enabler stages it onto the compiler `-I` path (`include/` root + `bsp/include/`) if it isn't already present, with a kernel-source download only as a last resort.

-  CONFIRMED on hardware that `sunxi-sid.h` is the only `bsp/` header the build needs — with it staged, `img-bxm-dkms` 0.1.0-3 compiles fully against our 6.6 vendor kernel.
+- **`bsp/include` headers** — Armbian's `linux-headers` package omits the vendor `bsp/` subtree, so the GPU DKMS build couldn't find `<sunxi-sid.h>`.
+RESOLVED by `pre_package_kernel_headers__sun60iw2_bsp_include` in the family, which copies the kernel's own `bsp/include` into the headers package (version-matched, and useful to any out-of-tree module).
+The kernel Makefile already puts `-I$(srctree)/bsp/include` on `LINUXINCLUDE`, so the angle-bracket include resolves with no per-build staging.
+CONFIRMED on hardware that `sunxi-sid.h` is the only `bsp/` header the build needs — with `bsp/include` present, `img-bxm-dkms` 0.1.0-3 compiles fully against our 6.6 vendor kernel.
+(The enabler just sanity-checks the header is present and errors out clearly if the headers package predates this hook.)
 - **Does `img-bxm-dkms` 0.1.0-3 build against our 6.6 kernel?** Incipiens proved 0.1.0-2 builds against 6.6.98-sun60iw2; -3 is expected to as well, but untested.
 - **Hardware test.** Nothing here has been run on a board yet.